-during the Pandemic

-Employment Remained the Same
+- Employment Increased during COVID-19 - Employment Remained the Same

 Note: The above findings exclude not applicable and unsure answers.
+Source: DC Arts and Culture Sector Survey (2022)

 Three out of four arts organizations in the District have fewer than 15 employees.